-Since opening it doors in 1986, the Atlantic Veterinary College has been one of North America’s leading Veterinary Colleges.
-Researchers have recently moved into a new 57,000 sq. ft research complex that, in addition to 12,000 sq ft. of new laboratory space, provides additional space for AVC’s growing graduate studies and research program.
-It also contains a purpose-built SPF holding and lab area.
+The Atlantic Veterinary College (AVC) is one of North America’s leading Veterinary training and research facilities, featuring nine leading centres of research expertise.
+A recently expanded 57,000-square-foot research complex provides additional space for AVC’s growing graduate studies and research programs, and contains a purpose-build SPF holding and lab area.

-And in November 2009, Canada's Smartest Kitchen, a state-of-the-art facility that combines culinary arts with the science of food to create marketable food products opened in Charlottetown.
-The 12,000-sq. ft. facility is used for researching, developing and testing products for the company's expansive food product line.
+Canada's Smartest Kitchen (CSK) is a state-of-the-art facility that combines culinary arts with the science of food to create marketable food products.
+This 12,000-square-foot facility is used for the research, development and testing of expansive food product line products.